robpellegrin/dotfiles/README.md

 ## Installation

-To use these dotfiles on your Debian system, you can clone this repository to your local machine:
+To use these dotfiles on your system, clone this repository to your home folder (or any other location of your choice) using Git.
+You can do this by running the following command in your terminal:

 ```bash
 git clone https://github.com/your-username/dotfiles.git ~/.dotfiles